XRPLF/xrpl-dev-portal/content/tutorial-rippled-setup.md

 - Disk: Minimum 50GB SSD recommended (500+ IOPS, more is better) for the database partition
 - RAM: 4+GB

-Amazon EC2's m3.large VM size may be appropriate depending on your workload.
-(Validating servers need more resources.)
+Amazon EC2's `m3.large` VM size may be appropriate depending on your workload.
+A fast network connection is preferable.
+Any increase in a server's client-handling load will increase resources needs.

-Naturally, a fast network connection is preferable.
+**Tip:** For recommendation beyond the minimum requirements, see [Capacity Planning](#capacity-planning).

 ## Installation on CentOS/Red Hat with yum